zetark/example/content/pages/example-page.md

 ---
 title: Example Page
+draft: true
 description: This is an example page that demonstrates the capabilities of a Markdown page in cState.
 ---

 Title here!